All Episodes

 And so after the first generation of trees, yeah, they harvested them great.

-They were very regimented, lots of timber, very Prussian.
+Lots of timber, very Prussian.

-Guess what they had to come up with in the second iteration of these forests across all of Germany.
+Guess what they had to come up with in the second iteration of these forests across all of Germany?

 Yeah, the forests all died out.